- 4 days ago

 MLS Rules and Regulations

-The Multiple Listing Service (MLS) is a service of the Silver City Regional Association of REALTORS® and is open to real estate broker and appraiser members of any REALTOR® Association.
-Simply put, the MLS is a computerized network of participating real estate and appraisal offices.
-Through the computer system information on properties for sale is quickly disseminated to cooperating REALTORS®.
-This powerful combination strengthens the marketing possibilities for sellers and enables REALTORS® to better satisfy the housing needs of sellers and buyers.
+The Silver City Regional Multiple Listing Service (MLS) is open to licensed real estate brokers and appraisers in New Mexico who are members of the REALTOR® Association.
+What exactly is an MLS?
+Simply put, the MLS is a computerized database that contains listings from participating real estate brokers as well as data used by appraisers.
+Participants receive information on available properties for sale quickly thanks to the MLS system.
+This powerful combination strengthens the marketing possibilities for sellers and enables MLS participants to better satisfy the housing needs of sellers and buyers.

 EQUAL OPPORTUNITY